Ladysnake/Requiem/README.md

 * Souls with Attrition V and above can no longer possess a body.
 Basically a hardcore death.

 **Fixes:**
+* Fixed enderman possession crash by removing enderman possession in the end.
+(You can just die by void damage to get out.)
 * Souls no longer lose attrition when dying from void damage.
 * Milk buckets no longer cure attrition levels when human.
 * Hosts no longer get deleted when teleporting large distances.